McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

-Title: A hyperlinked bibliography of "The Undoing Project" Date: March 10, 2017
+Title: A hyperlinked bibliography of "The Undoing Project"
+Date: 2017-03-10

 Introduction: The problem that never goes away